S3-working-group/s3-practical-guide/src/meeting-practices/meeting-evaluation.md

 ![right,fit](img/meetings/evaluate-interactions.png)

-Take time at the end of each meeting or workshop to reflect on your interactions, celebrate successes and learn how to improved.
+Take time for learning at the end of each meeting or workshop.
+ Reflect on your interactions, celebrate successes and share suggestions for improvement.

 * before the closing round
 * reserve 5 minutes for 1 hour, and 15 minutes for a full-day workshop